-How To Curl Short Hair With Heat Quickly And Easily
+The Easiest Ways To Curl Short Hair With Heat Explained

-Short hair styles can look amazing year-round, but especially so in the summer time!
-Regardless of the season (although make sure you’re prepared for the summer!), whether you’re rocking a cute pixie-cut or another sleek short do, if you find yourself getting bored of your style, or find it lacking volume, worry not!
-Try these simple methods of curling short locks to freshen things up!
+Short haircuts can look amazing year-round, but this is especially so in the summer time!
+Regardless of the season (although make sure you’re prepared for the summer!), it can be easy to get bored of your style or feel that it’s lacking volume.
+But worry not!
+Whether you have wavy hair, you typically blow dry, you like rocking a cute pixie cut or beachy waves, or you prefer another sleek, short ‘do, try these simple methods of curling short locks to freshen things up!

-- The smaller your sections are, the tighter the curls will be, while larger sections will create looser curls.
+- The smaller your sections are when you’re curling hair, the tighter the curls will be, while larger sections will create looser curls.

 - If you’re using heating methods, make sure that your hair is in a natural state and has not been straightened or curled recently with heat, because curling irons hold the curl better when there is not any heat damage already done to it.